hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

 - `arguments` (map[string]string) - A mapping of additional build args to provide.
 The key of the object is the argument name, the value is the argument value.

-- `platform` (string) - Set platform if server is multi-platform capable

 - `pull` (boolean) - Pull the image when building the base docker image.